 - In a large bowl combine flour, sugar and salt.

 - Cut 2 sticks butter into small chunks and add to the flour mixture.
-With your hands or a pastry cutter, blend until butter chunks are the size of peas.
+Add the Crisco and then with your hands or a pastry cutter, blend until butter and Crisco chunks are the size of peas.

 - Add ice water and mix the dough with your hands until combined.
 The dough should hold a loose ball and be more on the dry side.
 It should look rough, not perfectly smooth.